Koenkk/zigbee2mqtt.io/how_tos/how_to_sniff_zigbee_traffic.md

 Now Wireshark is able to decrypt the messages.
 When e.g. turning on a light you will see a message similar to:

 ![Wireshark packet](../images/wireshark_packet.png)

+### Troubleshooting
+If you get "couldn't run /usr/bin/dumpcap in child process: permission denied" when runnign whsniff.
+Check if /usr/bin/dumpcap is executable for everyone.
+Or chmod 755 /usr/bin/dumpcap`.